marklogic-community/corb2/README.md

 ./gradlew build
 ```

-You might want to skip the tests until you have configured a test database
+You might want to skip the integration tests until you have configured a test database
-(some of the unit tests are more integration tests that require a live MarkLogic database):
+(the integration tests that require a live MarkLogic database):

 ```
-./gradlew build -x test
+./gradlew build -x integrationTest
 ```

 #### Building CoRB with Maven
 CoRB also has a Maven pom.xml and can be built with standard Maven commands

 ```
-mvn package -Dmaven.test.skip=true
+mvn package
 ```

 ### Running CoRB